FACTION BRIEF

 To Refugees

-Each success leads to tighter corporate controls for everyone who remains.
+Each success leads to tighter corporate controls for those who remain.
 Propaganda justifies more surveillance.
+And the Network's existence raises uncomfortable questions about why most people stay.

 First-person account, recorded 2183